fbpx

 There are NO tents!

+Yes!
 We accept children who have allergies and require carrying an auto-adrenaline injector (EpiPen/Jext).
-Unfortunately, we cannot accept children who have more than 1 food allergen.
 This is reviewed yearly by the Nursing Team and the Clinical Advisory Board.

-We are part of SeriousFun Children’s Network – a network of camps that operate throughout the world.
+We are part of SeriousFun Children’s Network – a network of health challenge camps that operate throughout the world.
 It was set up by the late Hollywood actor, Paul Newman.

 Applying for camp